bamboocreative/bamboocreative.github.io/_posts/2013-03-19-reading-doesn’t-cut-it-anymore.md

 ---
 layout: post
-title:  "“reading” doesn’t cut it anymore"
+title:  "“Reading” Doesn’t Cut it Anymore"
 date:   2013-03-19 12:00:00
 categories: bamboo
 author: Ben De Rienzo
 excerpt: "It's been an eventful year, with our first venture into designing a mobile application.
 It probably would have been smart to just pick some garbage-tech idea to cut our teeth on, like a silly, stress-relieving time-waster app or an ultra-simple utility."
 redirect_from: /reading-doesnt-cut-it-anymore/
+image: /images/posts/reading-doesnt-cut-it.jpg
 ---

 ![Reading Doesn't Cut It Anymore](/images/posts/reading-doesnt-cut-it.jpg){: .feat-img}